a327ex/www/content/posts/skill_death_spirals.md

 This would predict a stronger skill death spiral for Rumbleverse than for Super People, and if this aspect (TTK/luck) is the one that has the most importance, then the difference in results between both games should be large.

+### Lag

+Super People's very low TTK means it can match people globally easily, which decreases matchmaking duration.
+Rumbleverse's extremely high TTK and fighting game roots requires all players to be of similar enough ping otherwise the game will feel very unfair.

+This contrains the number of available players for matchmaking, especially in smaller regions that aren't NA/EU, and thus contributes to the game's death spiral.

 ### Match duration and size

 Rumbleverse has very low match duration and low requirements on player numbers per match when compared with Super People, which should offset some of its problems when it comes to TTK/luck.